 Returns the names of shared drives used by the clustered server.

-This SQL Server system function is included for backward compatibility.
-We recommend that you use sys.dm_io_cluster_valid_path_names (Transact-SQL) instead.
+This Microsoft SQL Server 2000 system function is included for backward compatibility.
+We recommend that you use sys.dm_io_cluster_shared_drives (Transact-SQL) instead.

 If the current server is a clustered server, fn_servershareddrives returns the drive name of the shared drives.

 If the current server instance is not a clustered server, fn_servershareddrives returns an empty rowset.